Boeing gets grip on 787 supply chain with upsized jumbos

 Boeing's Dreamliner, which boast fuel savings of 20 percent compared with its predecessor, the 767, has so far won 824 orders, with around 60 delivered.
 The plane's list prices range from $200 million to $240 million, but most sales are discounted.

-Japan's All Nippon Airways (9202.T) was the launch customer for the 787, ordering 66 partially made-in-Japan aircraft, which it has put at the center of its fleet planning.
+Japan's All Nippon Airways (9202.T) was the launch customer for the 787, ordering 66 partially made-in-Japan aircraft, which it has put at the centre of its fleet planning.

 (Reporting by Tim Kelly; Editing by Matt Driskill)